Changes are Coming to the Federal Rules of Evidence for Expert Testimony

 From an expert witness perspective, North American Forensic Accounting does not believe that the amendments to Rule 702 will impact our expert witness testimony.
 Credible expert witnesses are already applying the concepts set forth in the 2023 amendment to Rule 702.
 We believe that the amendment does further clarify the court’s role in assessing expert witness testimony and can result in the exclusion of expert witness testimony that does not help further a case thus enhancing the quality of the US federal judicial system.
 Our interpretation is quite straightforward in that this has been the role of the court in its oversight of expert witness testimony.

-How North American Forensic Accounting PC Can Help
+How North American Forensic Accounting Can Help

 For more information on how we can help with your case or serve as an expert witness please contact the closest North American Forensic Accounting office, or submit a New Assignment form online.